praveenk007/ifttt/README.md

 # ifttt - if this then that
-is a simple-to-use rule engine which can be used to keep the conditional business logics out of the code.
+is a simple-to-use rule engine which can be used to keep the conditional business logics outside the codebase.

 ## Usage